dgp1130/blog/src/www/posts/ctor.md

   return class extends Base {
     public myThought: string;

-    // ERR: A mixin class must have a constructor with a
+    // COMPILE ERR: A mixin class must have a constructor
-    // single rest parameter of type 'any[]' public constructor(thought: string, ...args: any[]) {
+    // with a single rest parameter of type 'any[]' public constructor(thought: string, ...args: any[]) {
       super(...args);
       this.myThought = thought;